Advice for Reaching Your Goals from Someone Who Isn't Perfect

 - your personal well-being

 Big changes comes from tiny steps taken over and over.
-One or more of the tasks in The Minimalist Challenge is sure to make a positive difference in your life.
+One or more of the tasks in The Minimalist Experiment is sure to make a positive difference in your life.

 * This blog is reader-supported.
 If you buy through my links, I may earn a small commission.